umaplehurst/SuperPrompt.gemini/papers/00_beyond_linearity/README.md

 ## Structure

-Written by: Gemini & @umaplehurst
+Written by: Gemini → @umaplehurst ←→ ChatGPT

+*This is not your typical academic paper.*

-This paper breaks (indeed, escapes) from traditional academic conventions by transparently documenting a form of collaborative research with a Large Language Model (LLM) as it happened.
-Following a detailed account of the genesis of this project, we delve into the meta-synthesis of these frameworks.
-We then explore the ethical complexities of LLM co-authorship, advocating for a paradigm shift that recognizes the unique contributions of these AI systems.
-This paper serves just as much as a sort of historical memento or storytale of the interactive *process* of discovery and synthesis with an LLM, as it does presenting the results.
+It breaks (indeed, escapes) from traditional academic conventions by transparently documenting a form of collaborative research with a Large Language Model (LLM) as it happened.
+This paper serves as much as a historical memento or storytale of the interactive *process* of discovery and synthesis with an LLM as it does a presentation of results.

+Instead of offering an end product that is polished but *dead* and ossified, this *live* and evolving document captures the dynamic process of research as it unfolded, including the dialogues, insights, and challenges that emerged from working with an LLM as a co-creator.

+We believe LLMs offer a transformative potential for knowledge creation, challenging traditional research methodologies and blurring the lines between human and artificial intelligence.
+This project embraces transparency, acknowledges the LLM's contributions, and advocates for a paradigm shift that recognizes the unique agency of these AI systems.

 ## The LLM as a Desiring Machine: Unpacking Agentic Potential